Hepatitis B Screening

 The name of each type of viral hepatitis condition corresponds to the virus that causes it.
 For example, hepatitis A is caused by hepatitis A virus (HAV), hepatitis B is caused by hepatitis B virus (HBV), and hepatitis C is caused by hepatitis C virus (HCV).

 Scientists do not know exactly how these viruses actually cause hepatitis.
-As the virus reproduces in the liver, several proteins and enzymes, including many that attach to the surface of the viral protein, are also produced.
+As the virus reproduces in the liver, the infected person produces several proteins and enzymes, including many that attach to the surface of the viral protein.
 Some of these may be directly responsible for liver inflammation and damage.

 Non-viral forms of hepatitis are less common than viral hepatitis.

-Autoimmune Hepatitis: Autoimmune hepatitis is a rare form of chronic hepatitis.
+Autoimmune hepatitis is an uncommon form of chronic hepatitis.
 Like other autoimmune disorders, its exact cause is unknown.
 Autoimmune hepatitis may develop on its own or it may be associated with other autoimmune disorders, such as systemic lupus erythematosus.
 In autoimmune disorders, a misdirected immune system attacks the body's own cells and organs (in this case the liver).

-Drug-Induced Hepatitis: Because the liver plays such a major role in metabolizing drugs, hundreds of medications can cause reactions that are similar to those of acute viral hepatitis.
-Symptoms can appear any time after starting drug treatment.
+Because the liver plays such a major role in metabolizing drugs, hundreds of medications can cause reactions that are similar to those of acute viral hepatitis.
+Symptoms usually appear soon after a drug is started but can appear any time.
 In most cases, they disappear when the drug is withdrawn, but in rare circumstances they may progress to serious liver disease.
 Drugs most often associated with liver interactions include:

 - Valproic acid